 Returning home after sustaining a traumatic brain injury can require many changes and adjustments.
 To ensure a safe transition, it helps to create home modifications.

 For instance, if you struggle with hand function, adding door knob extenders can help you enter and leave the house.
-Additionally, clearing walkways and adding rug grippers can help lessen the risk of falling or slipping.
+Additionally, clearing walkways of cords and clutter and adding rug grippers can help lessen the risk of falling or slipping.
 Investing in adaptive equipment can also help make tasks like bathing and eating easier.

-Additionally, before you leave the hospital, your rehabilitation team should provide guidance on how to continue recovery from home.
-Many survivors also continue to attend weekly outpatient therapy sessions after discharge from the hospital, which provides valuable time with your therapist.
+Additionally, before you leave the hospital, your rehabilitation team should establish a program for you to continue your recovery from home.
+Many survivors also continue to attend regular outpatient therapy sessions after discharge from the hospital, which provides valuable time with your therapist.

-Sometimes, however, survivors may be unable to attend multiple or frequent therapy sessions due to insurance limitations.
+Eventually, however, insurance may no longer cover the cost of valuable therapy treatments or survivors may prefer to get a higher level of intensity of rehabilitation.
 Fortunately, there are other ways to stay engaged in therapy from the comfort of your own home.

 Gamified neurorehabilitation devices, like FitMi, provide access to full-body exercises tailored to your level of ability.
-MusicGlove is another neurorehabilitation device that helps improve fine motor skills through a fun, musical game.
-This hand therapy device can help you stay motivated and engaged in between therapy sessions.
+MusicGlove is another neurorehabilitation device that helps improve fine motor skills through a fun, musical game to help you stay motivated and engaged in between therapy sessions.

 What to Expect After Brain Injury: The Recovery Process